Rosemarkie Stone: Discovery

-Carved from fine-grained sandstone, the Rosemarkie stone was found sometime prior to 1821 in the floor of the old church in the village of Rosemarkie.
+Carved from fine-grained sandstone, the Rosemarkie stone was found sometime prior to 1821 in the floor of the old church in the village of Rosemarkie in Scotland.
 Rosemarkie was the probable site of a major Pictish monastery, on the Black Isle of Easter Ross.
 When found, the stone was broken into two parts that have since been reconstructed.
 The reconstructed stone is now on display in Rosemarkie's Groam House Museum.

 Description

 On the front side is an elaborately decorated cross, while on the reverse side are various common Pictish symbols, including three crescents and v-rods and a double-disc and Z-rod, as well as a smaller cross at the bottom.
 It is the only Pictish stone to bear three versions of the same symbol.
 The sides are also decorated with a number of interlace patterns.